-Avila University is a private, religious school in a suburban setting in Kansas City, Missouri.
-Avila University was founded in 1916 and now enrolls around 1,529 students a year, including 1,154 undergrads.
-Avila University provides on-campus housing for up to 360 students.
-Most students live in off campus housing, and 55% of students spend their weekends on campus .
+Avila University is a private, religious school in the suburban setting of Kansas City, Missouri.
+Avila University was founded in 1916 and currently enrolls around 1,058 students a year, which includes 1,058 undergraduates.
+Avila University ensures housing for up to 360 students.
+Most students live in off campus housing, and 55% of students spend their weekends on campus.

 Interested in journalism or communications?
-Avila University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Avila University students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Avila University has many options for athletes.
 See them all and learn more about life at Avila University on the Student Life page.